WolfpackPSS/wolfpackpss.github.io/_posts/2016-10-04-history-of-the-pack-songs-of-love.md

 Then by Quansei, Mdff8, and KuKu&#26705; .

 Single-handedly, she defeated them all.
 Lining the blackened husks of their broken ships in front of her.
-Like heads mounted on pickets on a castle wall.
+Like heads mounted on the pickets of a castle wall.

 Instead of warding off would-be attackers, the more victories she accumulated then the fiercer she was attacked.
 A mighty fire-belching dragon that every captain intent on proving his valor was keen to slay.
 &nbsp;